RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 Redis databases to span both RAM and dedicated flash memory (SSD).
 Whilst keys are always stored in RAM, RoF intelligently manages the location of their values (RAM vs Flash) in the database via a LRU-based (least-recently-used) mechanism.
-Hot values will be in RAM, but infrequently used, or warm values, will be ejected to flash memory.
+Hot values are stored in RAM, but infrequently used, or warm values, are ejected to flash memory.
 This enables you to have much larger datasets with RAM-like latency and performance, but at dramatically lower cost than an all-RAM database.